 The SaaS market itself has demonstrated a year on year growth of 32%, and accounts for nearly $20B in quarterly revenues.

-What Are the Advantages of Using Cloud Computing in the Healthcare Industry?
+Advantages of Using Cloud Computing in the Medical Field

 Cloud computing in the healthcare industry means better: